ChenDelong1999/ChenDelong1999/README.md

 Delong Chen (陈德龙) is a first-year Ph.D. student at HKUST under the supervision of Prof. Pascale Fung.
 Before that, he received a bachelor's degree of computer science in 2021 from Hohai University (河海大学), where he was advised by Prof. Fan Liu (刘凡).
-Afterward, he took two gap years doing internships at MEGVII, MSRA, and Xiaobing.
-He is now working on multimodal (vision-language) learning and self-supervised representation learning (SSL).
+Afterward, he took two gap years doing internships at MEGVII, MSRA, and Xiaobing.AI.
+He is now working on vision-language and representation learning.

 [comment]: <img align="right" width="42%" src="https://github-readme-stats.vercel.app/api?username=ChenDelong1999" />